-Khloe Kardashian Allegedly The Only Member Of Her Family Not Invited To Met Gala
+Khloe Kardashian Reportedly The Only Member Of Her Family Not Invited To Met Gala

 “My whole mindset has changed.
 I don’t have the energy to do certain things & be around people anymore.
 I’m just at the point in my life where if something feels like it’s draining me, or fighting with my peace of mind & happiness, I’m not dealing with it, at all,” Kardashian’s social media message read.

-Meanwhile, Khloe is said to be focusing on the important things in life, such as her baby girl, True, despite any ill feelings she may have against the baby’s father.
+Meanwhile, Khloe is said to be focusing on the important things in life, such as her baby girl True, despite any ill feelings she may have against the baby’s father.

 “Khloe is grateful she has her daughter.
 She is never going to take True away from Tristan as long as he’s a good father to True and [does] his part.
 Khloe will always allow Tristan to be in True’s life as much as he can be,” the insider told Us Weekly following Kardashian and Thompson’s split.